Asymmetric All-Pay Auctions with Spillovers: Payoffs

 \begin{example}[Higher cost player has positive payoffs] Consider a two-player contest with spillovers.
 Let $c_1(s) = s^2$, $c_2(s) = s$, and $v(s;y):=v_1(s;y)=v_2(s;y)$ be given by:

 where $\lambda \geq 0$ is an exogenous parameter that determines the size of the spillovers.
-For all $y>0$, $v$ is strictly decreasing in $y$ with $v(s; y) < 0.9$.
-So, the support of the players strategies is contained in $[0,0.9]$.
+The support of the players strategies is contained in $[0,0.9]$.
 On this interval, Player 1 has a strict cost advantage.

 When $\lambda = 0$, the prize is constant such that $v(s; y) = 0.9$.
 In this case, Player 1 receives a positive payoff.
 When we increase $\lambda$, this payoff decreases until we reach some $\lambda^\star\approx 1.489$ such that both players receive a payoff of zero.
 For all $\lambda > \lambda^\star$, Player 2 receives a positive payoff despite having strictly higher costs.
 The payoffs of both players are plotted in Figure \ref{fig:rankedc-parm}.